EKarton/Java-Physics-Engine/README.md

     </p>
 </div>

-In addition, users can generate the API code neede to implement their objects into their own Java objects.
+In addition, users can generate the API code needed to implement their objects into their own Java objects.
 They can do this by clicking on View -> View Generated API Code.
 A new window will appear, and users can copy the code from the window.
 <div width="100%">
     <p align="center">
 <img src="https://raw.githubusercontent.com/EKarton/Java-Physics-Engine/develop-v2.0.0/docs/Images/SimulationWindow.PNG" width="600px"/>